trackterraorg/trackterra-api/Deployment.md

     - Click trackterra then config in the list
     - You should see the config file for each service.

-- It is required to make some changes to the config params to make sure that the services communicate with mongo, eventstore, redis.
+- It is required to make some changes to the config params to make sure that the services communicate with mongo, redis.
     - Set the fcd node uri
     - In mongodb section, replace localhost with mongo
-    - In eventstore section, replace localhost with eventstore
     - In redis section, replace localhost with redis Make changes to other config params based on your custom configurations.
 Repeat this process for all listed services.